 We recommend you book a free visit, choosing your arrival time on Eventbrite, once you arrive you can stay as long as you like.

-You can still visit if you haven’t booked.
+We do accept a limited number of walk-ups but cannot guarantee entry especially during holidays and events.
 We are usually quieter during the week in term time, and after 2 pm.